 Mrs. French Harrington of Los Angeles was the first Organizing State President.
 The State Meeting in 1949 saw the organization of two chapters; Plymouth in Alhambra and San Diego Chapter (now Crown Colony).

 In addition, California ladies promote heraldry to honor their Armorial Ancestors.
-Our National Society will be celebrating 100 years in 2015.
-Please help us celebrate by visiting our chapter link page.
+Our National Society celebrated 100 years in 2015.
+Please help us continue the Society's good works by visiting our chapter link page.
 One of our chapters in your area would be happy to assist you in locating your 17th Century Ancestor.

 California State President